mockk/mockk/README.md

 <div class="helpmasha">
     Yes!
 We have maid it.
-We collected 100% for my stem cell theraphy for my kid <a href="/MASHA">Masha</a>
+We collected 100% for a stem cell theraphy for my kid <a href="/MASHA">Masha</a>
     <img src="doc/heart.png" width="40px" align="top" />
 </div>